 The agricultural zoning districts consist primarily of agricultural areas characterized by low density housing.
 The County's Development Code reflects efforts to focus agriculture uses in agricultural zoning districts through two primary means: lot size and density provisions related to agricultural worker housing.
-The minimum lot size ranges from two to 60-sixty acres, except in the Suburban Agricultural and Limited Agriculture Districts which that allow 7,500 square-foot lots.
+The minimum lot size ranges from two to sixty acres, except in the Suburban Agricultural and Limited Agriculture Districts that allow 7,500 square-foot lots.
 Such large lot size requirements constrain the development of housing in areas where the County is committed to maintaining the viability of agriculture.
-Furthermore, tThe County's Development Code is also consistent with provisions of Health and Safety Code 17021.5.
-Section 22.32.023 of the County's Development Code states:
+The County's Development Code is also consistent with provisions of Health and Safety Code 17021.5.